roytang/blog/content/post/2005/01/2004-year-of-many-things.md

   * Oh, and I'm not sure, but I may very well have pissed off my dentist.
   * I started taking this blog a bit more seriously.
 Added the comments thing, made it a bit more public.
 My favorite post of this year: [My Eyeglasses Belong to the Sea][1].

 Seriously, I think I've changed a lot this past year.
 Especially due to the first entry above.
 Personally, I feel like I've broadened my horizons somewhat, I feel stronger, better as a person, more confident in myself.
 I'm a lot less antisocial now, and heaven forbid, I actually greet people in the office in the mornings and before I go home!
 Professionally, I feel like I've accomplished a lot as well.
-I learned a lot of new things; I'm a Web developer now, although my area of expertise is now apparently Oracle Reports; Participated in a lot more projects than I did in 2003, learned a lot of new stuff; Became a trainer for several batches of newbies (I think half the office calls me &#8216;Sir' now&#8230;); had my first ON, etc. All in all, a very productive/fruitful/exciting year was 2004.
+I learned a lot of new things; I'm a Web developer now, although my area of expertise is now apparently Oracle Reports; Participated in a lot more projects than I did in 2003, learned a lot of new stuff; Became a trainer for several batches of newbies (I think half the office calls me &#8216;Sir' now... ); had my first ON, etc. All in all, a very productive/fruitful/exciting year was 2004.

 And the future?
 What does 2005 hold for our brave not-so-young hero?